elabftw/elabdoc/doc/admin-guide.rst

 Users tab
 ~~~~~~~~~
 The Users tab allows you to modify user accounts in your team.
+From this page, you can reset a password directly or "Archive" an user.
+An "archived" user won't be able to login anymore and all of their experiments will be locked.
+If the user needs to be in another team, the correct procedure is to archive the user in the first team, and create a new account (same email) in the new team.
+This way the first team keeps the data, and the user can have a fresh account in the new team with the same email.

-Make an empty search to see all the accounts.
-Admins can also disable 2FA for a particular user, if needed.
+You can also disable multifactor authentication for a particular user, if needed.

+At the bottom, you can add directly a new user in your team.
+The new user will need to activate the "Reset password" functionality to access their account.

 Status
 ~~~~~~